 +2%/1%/0% if learner, parent(s) & siblings all able bodied

-+2%/1%/0% if no mental health conditions among learner, parent(s) & siblings
++2%/1%/0% if no mental health conditions in your household

-+2%/1%/0% if learner, parent(s) and siblings are all neuro-typical (identity is enough, diagnosis not needed) 🧠
++2%/1%/0% if everyone in your household is neuro-typical (identity is enough, diagnosis not needed) 🧠

 Before signing up, you will start with a friendly two-way-interview with Toby by telephone or video call and then a trial-class.